ramavaditya/memo-tui/README.md

 2. **Saving Notes**: Pressing `s` saves all notes to `memopad.json`.
 If the file already exists, it is overwritten.
 3. **Grid Layout**: Notes are arranged in columns.
 The number of columns is determined based on the terminal width, with a maximum of 4 columns.
 Each note adjusts its height to fit its content.
 4. **Scrolling**: If the content exceeds the terminal height, you can scroll up and down using the arrow keys.
+5. **Editing Notes**: Press `e` to edit the last note.
+The application ensures the prompt fits within the terminal width.
+6. **Clearing Notes**: Press `c` to clear all notes.
+Permanent initial notes will remain.
-5. **Persistence**: When the application starts, it loads notes from `memopad.json` if the file exists.
-If the file is missing, sample notes are displayed.
+7. **Persistence**: When the application starts, it loads notes from `memopad.json` if the file exists.
+Initial notes are always loaded first and cannot be deleted.
+8. **Japanese Input**: The application supports Japanese and other multi-byte character inputs.

 ## Notes